speeches/git-init/slides/basics.md

-# Git Basics
+# Git Basic

-- Working Folder
-- Repository
-- Staging Area
-- Commit
+# concepts

 ---

 # Working Folder

-Git keep track for changes on a working folder
+Git keep track for any changes starting from your root project directory

-(and subdirectories)

-## You have a limited scope

 ---

 # Ignore List

-You can define to ignore some files globally
+You can define to ignore some files

+globally: Machine Level

 > i.e:
 > `.DSStore` on OsX
 >
 > `Thumbs.db` on Windows

+---

+# Ignore List
-You can defire to ignore some file in your project
+You can define to ignore some files

+for your entire project

 > i.e:
 > `*.tmp`, `*obj` extensions
 >
 > `bin/` folder

+Managed by `.gitignore` file on root project folder

+---

+# Ignore List
+You can define to ignore some files

+for any subfolder

+> i.e:
+> `*.tmp`, `*obj` extensions
+>
+> `bin/` folder

+Managed by `.gitignore` file on target folder

 ---